siteslave/mydatepicker-th/README.md

                 (dateChanged)="onDateChanged($event)"></my-date-picker>
 ```

-### Reactive forms
+### 2. Reactive forms

-In this option the value accessor of reactive forms are used.
+In this option the value accessor of reactive forms is used.
 [Here](https://github.com/kekeh/mydatepicker/tree/master/sampleapp/sample-date-picker-access-modifier)
 is an example application.
 It shows how to use the __formControlName__.

 To use reactive forms define the application class as follows: